 As each National President says, "I have the best Commander-in-Chief that the Sons of Veterans ever had."
 Perhaps Sister Groth is saying down in her heart, "There never was another, there could not be another, there will not be another like Brother Shellhouse," and we say so, but next year we will say of your new Commander-in-Chief.
-"He is a splendid fellow, he was just fine, we all love him."
-We have a right to love him was just nine, we are and parcel of ourselves, but Brother Shellbecause he is a far deeper meaning, our coming in here. house, today, it has been accommanded to the common of the comparator of the comparator of the comparator of the companies of I want to say to you and for our reational President and every member of the organization, we wish you many happy returns of this, your birthday.
-We ask God to grant you good health, of this, your of it, to enjoy the work and the love and the time many years have put into this organization this last words would be inadquate to tell the Brothers of the Sons of Words what Brother Shellhouse has been to the Auxiliary.
-Weterans what the Muxiliary.
-He has been unsparing of his time and of his attention, but what to you may seem the most insignificant part of it all, he has been a very substantial financial support to the Sons of Veterans Auxiliary.
+"He is a splendid fellow, he just fine, we all love him."
+We have a right to love him he is a part and parcel of ourselves, but Brother Shelltoday, it has a far deeper meaning, our coming in here. we come to congraph the you personally on this, your birthday, want to say to you and for our National President and every want to say to you are your want to say the organization. want to say to you and for our fractional Freshdent and every member of the organization, we wish you many happy returns We ask God to grant you good health, f this, your f this, your many years of it, to enjoy the work and the love and the time many years and the note and the and the and the and the and the and the and all you have put into this organization this last and all you he inadquate to tell the Brothers of the Sons of Words what Brother Shellhouse has been to the Auxiliary.
+Weterans what the first of his time and of his attention, but what to you may seem the most insignificant part of it all, he has been a substantial financial support to the Sons of Veterans Auxiliary.